LendingClub Personal Loans: 2023 Review

 How to Apply for a LendingClub Personal Loan

 Check your rate.
-You can go online to see if you’re pre-qualified for a LendingClub personal loan.
+You can go online to see whether you’re prequalified for a LendingClub personal loan.
 You’ll need to provide your personal information, annual income, the loan amount you need, and the reason for the loan.
 This step involves a soft credit inquiry that doesn’t affect your credit.
 Choose your preferred offer.
-LendingClub will provide the personal loan offers that you’re pre-qualified for, which details their rates, terms and repayment options.
+LendingClub will provide the personal loan offers that you’re prequalified for, which details their rates, terms, and repayment options.
 If you decide to proceed with the loan application, select the loan option you want.
 Complete the application.
-After making your selection, you’ll need to finish the online application, and verify your email address.
+After making your selection, you’ll need to finish the online application and verify your email address.
 You’ll receive updates about your personal loan status via email.
 Upload and/or complete documents.
 You may be asked to upload supporting documents for your loan application.
-This might include proof of income and a copy of a government-issued photo ID and proof of address.
-You’ll also need to complete a 4506-C form which gives LendingClub permission to request your latest tax return from the IRS.
+This might include proof of income, a copy of a government-issued photo ID, and proof of address.
+You may also need to complete IRS Form 4506-T, which gives LendingClub permission to request your latest tax return from the IRS.
 Link your bank account.
 To receive your personal loan funds, you’ll link a bank account to your LendingClub account.
-Borrowers who enroll in auto-pay will have their payments drawn from this account.
+Borrowers who enroll in autopay will have their payments drawn from this account.
 Add creditors, if applicable.
 If you’d like to have loan funds sent directly to your creditors for debt payoff, you can add these credit accounts.
 You’ll need the creditor’s name, your account number with them, and the amount to be paid.

 Alternatives to LendingClub Personal Loans to Consider